OpenSourcingLaw/ai.law/02-AI_Inputs.md

 Tweets are posts made on the social media application Twitter and .
 As a data source, Twitter is used in research across a number of disciplines, such as sociology, computer science, media and communication, political science and engineering.
 Twitter makes it data available via a number of Application Programming Interfaces

 ### LinkedIn
-LinkedIn is a profssional networking site with over 500million members.
+LinkedIn is a professional networking site with over 500million members.
 The platform allows members to post resumes, job listings, statuses and build profesional networks by making "connections" with other LinkedIn members.
-The commercial and research applications of LinkedIn member data include the
+LinkedIn offers additional services including news feeds, messaging, short form publishing, online learning and from analysis of its members generates insights into [top employers](https://www.linkedin.com/pulse/top-companies-2019-where-australia-wants-work-now-natalie-macdonald/) and [workplace learning](https://learning.linkedin.com/content/dam/me/business/en-us/amp/learning-solutions/images/workplace-learning-report-2019/pdf/workplace-learning-report-2019.pdf).
+The commercial and research applications of LinkedIn member data include analysis of workforce data, sincluding supply and demand across industries, job types and educational qualifications.

-In 2017,
+The legality of webscriponghiQ Labs harvests user profiles from LinkedIn and uses them for analysis including, for example, predicting when employees are likely to leave their jobs, o r where skills shortages may emergeIn 2017,

-In 2019 http://cdn.ca9.uscourts.gov/datastore/opinions/2019/09/09/17-16783.pdf the Ninth Circuit upheld the decision of the lower Court, graniting an injunction against LinkedIn clocking hiQ from accrssing and scraping publicly available We sites
+In 2019 [](http://cdn.ca9.uscourts.gov/datastore/opinions/2019/09/09/17-16783.pdf) the Ninth Circuit upheld the decision of the lower Court, granting an injunction against LinkedIn clocking hiQ from accrssing and scraping publicly available We sites

 ### Facebook